 Explaining Loss to Kids

 Kids are observant.
+In my experience, the families who involve their children in small, honest rituals tend to navigate the loss better than those who try to shield them.
 Be direct.
 Avoid phrases like "put to sleep" or "they went away," as this can make children afraid of bedtime or believe the cat might come back.
-Use simple, honest terms: "His body stopped working, and he can’t breathe or eat anymore."
+Use simple, honest terms: "His body stopped working, and he can't breathe or eat anymore."
 Let them help pick out a photo or draw a picture for the memorial.
+For more age-specific guidance, the American Academy of Pediatrics and the Dougy Center — the national grief center for children — both have excellent resources on talking to kids about death.
+The Association for Pet Loss and Bereavement also has a dedicated Children and Pet Loss support track for families walking this road together.

 Helping Your Other Pets